 Discover if Pharmacy is the Career for You

-This program offers a fun and comprehensive learning experience about the diverse career paths in pharmacy from expert pharmacy faculty and researchers.
+This program offers a fun and comprehensive learning experience about the diverse career paths in pharmacy from expert pharmacy faculty and practitioners.
 During this program, students will spend five half-days on their own home computers learning from Midwestern University faculty, practicing pharmacists, alumni, and current pharmacy students.
-The summer session will take place from June 22nd thru 26th, from 10:00am to 2:30pm.
+This summer session will take place from June 28th thru July 2nd, from 9:00am to 2:00pm, and will include interactive presentations and small group games.